 Lincoln High School opened its doors in the fall of 1995 with an initial enrollment of approximately 180 students.
-The original location of the school was in the old Fairview South Elementary building located on Telford Rd. in Idaho Falls.
-In the fall of 1996 the school was moved to its permanent location on Lincoln Rd. in the town-site of Lincoln.
+The original location of the school was in the old Fairview South Elementary building located on Telford Road in Idaho Falls.
+In the fall of 1996 the school was moved to its permanent location on Lincoln Road in the town-site of Lincoln.

-Lincoln is an alternative high school designed to meet the needs of students who have dropped out of the traditional high school.
+Lincoln is an alternative high school designed to meet the needs of students who have struggled to find success in the traditional high school setting.
 The student population is primarily composed of 10th - 12th grades and enrollment is approximately 180 students.

 The Lincoln campus is made up of four buildings.
 The curriculum is based upon the requirements set forth by the Idaho State Board of Education.
 The primary focus is on academic requirements for graduation.

-Lincoln High School is accredited by both the Idaho State Board of Education and the Northwest Association of Accredited Schools.
+Lincoln High School is accredited by both the Idaho State Board of Education and the Idaho NWAC/AdvanceED accredited schools organization.

 Bonneville School District No. 93 eCenter Program